 - The debtor has quit paying his dent payment for more than 30 successive days because of his monetary circumstance or bankruptcy.

-- Assuming the borrower is reliant upon the supervisor then he should inform this high ups through composition on his aim to present the application to the court fifteen days before the submittal date.
+- Assuming the borrower is reliant upon the supervisor then he should inform these high-ups through composition of his aim to present the application to the court fifteen days before the submittal date.
 The concerned authority can then present any documents or any pleas to the relevant court related to the application.2

 1.2 The application is a Creditor in UAE

 Following Article 69, recently replaced by Article (1) of Federal Decree-Law No.23 (effective from 04/09/2019) states that,

 - If a creditor or group of creditors have debt not less than AED 100,000 (one hundred thousand) and have already warned the debtor in writing to manage the debt and it has not been settled by the debtor within 30 uninterrupted working days from the date of notification, then the individual creditor or group can apply to the court to start the procedures as per the provisions of the Bankruptcy law.

 - Just in case the creditor’s debt is secured by a mortgage, he/she shall apply, provided the amount claimed is part of the difference in the value of the secured debt due and the value of the assurance given does not cover the complete value of the debt protected by the mortgage.

 - As per the guidance of the Minister, the Council of Ministers can then issue a verdict to modify the amount of debt.